datnguyentien0401/blockchain-engineer-interview/genomic-server/HELP.md

 # Getting started

-The flow of key features to demonstrate the interaction between the #Components in the Genomic application The flow implementation example in Integration.java
+The flow of key features to demonstrate the interaction between the #Components in the Genomic application.
+The flow implementation example in Integration.java

 ## Flow Overview